SalvatoreCervone/backup-project/README.md

         ]
     ]
 ```
-You can insert multi project sorces with multi destinations and multi parameters for all projects.
+You can insert multi projects sorces with multi destinations and multi parameters for all projects.

 ## For install:
 ```